smallroomstudios/smallroomstudios/README.md

 - 👋 Hi, I’m @smallroomstudios
-- 👀 I’m interested in sharing my experiences with music, tech and my family
+- 🎵 Passionate about Music, Tech, and Family Life through the quint-bassoon's lens.
-- 🌱 I’m currently learning how to write technical help guides that are simple for time-poor parents and guardians
+- 🌱 Currently learning how to create simple, digestible tech-help guides for time-poor parents and guardians.
-- 💞️ I’m looking to collaborate on simple guides for time-poor parents and guardians
+- 🚀 Sharing my experiences and learnings on making music education more accessible and enjoyable for busy families.
+- 💡 Open to collaborations on easy-to-follow, parent-friendly guides.
-- 📫 How to reach me ... tbc...
+- 📫 Reach out to me at...
+(Contact info to be confirmed).

+Let's harmonise this exciting journey together and make the joy of music accessible to all! 🎶

 <!---
 smallroomstudios/smallroomstudios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.